asanakoy/kaggle_sea_lions_counting/README.md

 ### Misc

 - `data/make_ensemble.py` generates the final submission which gave us the 2/4-th place in public/private test.
-But to run it you need to train a whole bunch of different models first:P
+But to run it you need to train a whole bunch of different models first :P

 - `examples_how_to_run_scripts.txt` contains some examples how to use different parameters of the scripts